kamranahmedse/developer-roadmap/src/data/guides/frontend-technologies.md

 * **Learning Curve**: Moderate; familiarity with multiple frontend frameworks can be beneficial.
 Developers need to understand Astro's unique concepts and how it integrates with existing tools.
   **Rating**: 4/5 ⭐

-### htmx
+### HTMX

 ![](https://assets.roadmap.sh/guest/htmx-7zeaa.png)

-htmx is a lightweight library that allows frontend developers to add dynamic behavior to their web pages using HTML attributes.
+HTMX is a lightweight library that allows frontend developers to add dynamic behavior to their web pages using HTML attributes.
 It emphasizes simplicity and minimal client-side JavaScript, enabling fast and responsive interactions.

 Evaluation: